 To be considered for these funds, organizations must submit the appropriate application.

-The Washington County Tourism Office plays a facilitating role in helping community leaders and private partners to plan and develop recreation venues and facilities that will enhance the economic opportunities for sports tourism while enriching the quality of life for residents.
+The Greater Zion Convention & Tourism Office plays a facilitating role in helping community leaders and private partners to plan and develop recreation venues and facilities that will enhance the economic opportunities for sports tourism while enriching the quality of life for residents.

 In order to help stimulate sports tourism, the Sports Commission will review and consider requests for county assistance and/or funding for the development of venues, facilities, and recreational assets.
 After review, the Sports Commission will then make recommendations to the County Commission for future investment.

-In this way, the Washington County Tourism Office helps coordinate efforts to responsibly leverage sports and event venues and other recreation assets to achieve maximum economic benefits while maintaining a quality experience for users.
+In this way, the Greater Zion Convention & Tourism Office helps coordinate efforts to responsibly leverage sports and event venues and other recreation assets to achieve maximum economic benefits while maintaining a quality experience for users.

 Please contact the Tourism Office if you feel you have a qualifying project.